Reaching financial settlement with your spouse (Divorce and Civil Partnerships)

 4. Pensions: This can be either pension sharing Order or pension attachment order.

-The time scale from commencement to final hearing is deferent from court to court as they work to a slightly different time-tables, but generally it can take about one to 18 months from the date of issue of the first application to the final hearing
+The time scale from commencement to final hearing is referent from court to court as they work on a slightly different time-tables, but generally it can take up to 18 months from the date of issue of the first application form A to the final hearing.

 Please contact us if you need further information regarding this aspect of the divorce proceedings.